 Westchester County Archives and Records Center

-The county archives have indexes of deeds, wills and estates, naturalization records, veterans records.
+The county archives have indexes of deeds, wills and estates, naturalization records, veterans records, almshouse and orphanage records, city directories and telephone books, microfilmed records from about 30 local churches, voter enrollments, and some census records.
 Holds records from 1680 to present.

 2199 Saw Mill River Road, Elmsford, NY 10523, 914-231-1500